Krishak Bharati Cooperative

-Dr.Chandrapal Singh Yadav served as the chairman from 1999 continuously till 2010.
-He was again elected as the Chairman of KRIBHCO in 2015, the post which he is currently holding.
-Shri MR Sharma is the Managing Director.
-Mr. Manish Kumar, an IIT Delhi alumnus, currently serves as the Director (Finance).

 The cooperative was ranked 382nd on the Fortune India 500 list of India's biggest corporations in 2023, up from 446th in 2022.

 History

 KRIBHCO was incorporated on 17 April 1980 as a national level Multi State Cooperative Society by Government of India to implement first gas based high capacity Fertilizer Complex consisting of 2 x 1890 MTPD Ammonia plants and 4 x 1662.5 MTPD Urea plants each with annual installed capacity of 8.91 Lakh MT Ammonia and 14.52 lakh MT of Urea at Hazira District-Surat, Gujarat, India based on natural gas from Bombay High/ South Bassein.
 Hazira fertilizer complex was commissioned in 1985 in record time with saving of Rs.
 90 crore in project cost.

 In an endeavor to make constant improvements, KRIBHCO implemented various schemes to enhance its capacity and improve the energy consumption.
 Capacities of ammonia & urea plants were reassessed to 2x1520 MTPD Ammonia and 4x 1310 MTPD Urea with annual installed capacity of 10.03 Lakh MT ammonia and 17.29 lakh MT of urea.

 The Hazira Fertilizer Complex was subsequently revamped in 2013 to increase its production capacity by 4.65 LMTPA of Urea.
 After the revamp, the rated capacity has been enhanced to 2x3325 MTPD Urea (21.95 LMTPA) and 2 x 1890 MTPD Ammonia (12.47 LMTPA).
 With this, the Hazira fertilizer complex has become the largest single location urea plant in India.

 KRIBHCO owns a gas based Fertilizer Complex at Shahjahanpur, U.P. strategically located in North India, in high urea consumption belt.
 The fertilizer complex consists of 1520 MPTD Ammonia Plant (annual capacity of 5.02 Lakh MT) and 2620 MTPD Urea Plant (annual capacity of 8.64 Lakh MT).

 The Fertilizer Plant is and based on Natural Gas as feedstock supplied through the Hazira-Vijaypur-Jagdishpur ("HVJ") gas pipeline.
 Kribhco Shahjahanpur plant is the latest Greenfield urea plant in India.